InVirtuoGen: a bit more insight into the model

 Established RL approaches in this area assume an autoregressive factorization: you can write down log p(x) as a sum of next token log probabilities and plug that into REINFORCE or PPO.
 That does not hold for discrete flows.
 There is no tractable log p(x) for the full sequence, and the policy acts on all positions at once, not left to right.

 Beating GenMol on the PMO benchmark felt good, I won't lie.
+Especiallt given that I had no prior experience with reinforcment learning, and I believe I came up with a nice adaption of PPO to the discrete flow matching setting.
 But here's the thing - these benchmarks are weird.
 The "deco hop" task asks you to maximize the similarity to a specific molecule while decorating it.
 The "median molecules" tasks are essentially asking for mediocrity.

 What actually matters is that the model can be directed toward specific objectives while maintaining chemical validity.
 The fact that we can do this with a single set of hyperparameters (while GenMol needs task-specific tuning) suggests we're doing something right.
 Or we got lucky.
 Probably both.